This workshop will cover:

 Small Charities Coalition

-Small Charities Coalition is a national support and networking organisation that helps trustees, staff and volunteers of small charities access the skills, tools and information they need to get going and do what they do best.
+Small Charities Coalition is a national membership organisation that helps trustees, staff and volunteers of small charities access the skills, tools and information they need to get going and do what they do best.

 For more information visit www.smallcharities.org.uk